OpenAPI tool

 The attributes of the annotation are optional and can be used for each particular purpose as described below.

-Embed: string?Turns off generating OpenAPI documentation for the service for introspection endpoint support when used with false in the annotation.Optional
+embed: stringTurns on generating OpenAPI documentation for the service for introspection endpoint support when used with true in the annotation.Optional